SirPepe/ornament/Readme.md

 - **as stable as possible** by remaining dependency-free, keeping its own code to an absolute minimum, and relying on iron-clad web standards where possible
 - **fast and lean** by being nothing more than just a bag of relatively small and simple functions
+- supportive of **gradual** adoption and removal by being able to co-exist with vanilla web component code
-- **malleable** by being easy to extend, easy to customize (through partial application) and easy to get rid of
+- **malleable** by being easy to extend, easy to customize, and easy to get rid of
 - **universal** by adhering to (the spirit of) web standards, thereby staying compatible with vanilla web component code as well as all sorts of web frameworks
 - equipped with **useful type definitions** (and work within the constraints of TypeScript)